AW Rostamani Group: AW Rostamani Lifestyle

 AW Rostamani Lifestyle, started in the year 2012.
 AW Rostamani Lifestyle are into fashion, jewelry and homeware sectors regionally, with a portfolio that includes international and regional brands such as Georg Jensen, Graffiti, Vhernier, Angels, Apartment 51 and American Rag.

 AW Rostamani Lifestyle is the Vhernier brand agent in the UAE.
 Vhernier is an Italian jewellery store.

 Launched in Dubai Mall in 2015, Graffiti is a kid's fashion store.

 Angels is a designer children's-wear chain with 4 stores in Dubai.
 They are a multi-brand kids wear concept specializing in luxury garments and accessories for boys and girls.

 Georg Jensen A/S (originally Georg Jensens Sølvsmedie A/S) is a Danish designer company with focus on silverware.
 It was founded by famed silversmith Georg Jensen in 1904.
 Georg Jensen first store in the UAE was opened in April 2016 at City Walk, Dubai.

 American lifestyle multi-brand retail American Rag Cie opened in Dubai Mall in September 2018.
 The brand's Dubai venture is in partnership with AW Rostamani Lifestyle, exclusive licensee for the MENA region.

 The Apartment 51 brand is a concept store in Dubai.

 KAR Freight, Forwarding & Transport

 KAR Transport is a land transportation service provider based in Dubai that manages the national and regional supply chain operations for Arabian Automobiles and AW Rostamani Trading.
 Operating principally in the UAE and the GCC, KAR Transport maintains a network of international partners across the Middle Eastern countries.

 AWR Lumina

 Incorporated in 1999, AWR Lumina is a provider of lighting products in UAE.
 AW Rostamani Lumina delivers lighting products to largescale hospitality, retail and commercial developments with presence in 22 countries across Africa, Middle East, and Asia.

-CSR

-AW Rostamani launched its corporate social responsibility platform, Enriching Communities, in 2018.
-Employees have volunteered to a range of causes, including a visit to Dubai Autism Center and collaborating with Zayed University to support students of determination.